 - Ngārimu VC and 28th (Māori) Battalion Memorial Scholarships These are offered to enterprising, innovative and influential Māori, who meet the criteria and possess characteristics that are identified as being consistent with those of the 28th Māori Battalion.

 - Pacific Islands Polynesian Education Foundation scholarships now closed (7 April 2017)

 - Each year, TeachNZ offers a limited number of scholarships to encourage people to train as teachers in the areas where there is greatest need.
 Details of these scholarships are available on the TeachNZ website (external link) .

 - Special Education Scholarships and Awards opened 1 August and close between September 2016 and January 2017.

-- The New Zealand Aid Programme provides support for citizens of some developing countries to undertake vocational training or tertiary level study in their home country, in New Zealand or in the Pacific region.
+- The New Zealand Aid Programme (external link) provides support for citizens of some developing countries to undertake vocational training or tertiary level study in their home country, in New Zealand or in the Pacific region.